uib-ub/blackbox/README.md

 * `index_boost`: sometimes you would want to boost documents that belong to a specific index if you are querying multiple indices at the same time.
 Here comes `index_boost` which takes index_name as it's value.

-Another endpoint is [suggest endpoint](http://kirishima.uib.no/blackbox/suggest?=marcus) which is used for auto suggestion.
+Another endpoint is [suggest endpoint](http://jambo.uib.no/blackbox/suggest?=marcus) which is used for auto suggestion.
 The result is an array of the suggested values.
-For example `http://kirishima.uib.no/blackbox/suggest?q=marianne` gives a list of suggested values for string "marianne".
+For example `http://jambo.uib.no/blackbox/suggest?q=marianne` gives a list of suggested values for string "marianne".
 Suggest endpoint can take parameters such as `index` , `q` and `size`.

 We have also support for *exclude API*.
 This means if one wants to exclude a terms facet, one will have to write in form of `filter=-field#value`.
 Note the minus sign in front of field name.
 This query exclude documents of type `Fotografi` in Marcus :  http://marcus.uib.no/search/?filter=-type.exact%23Fotografi

-## Installation
+## Installation instructions

+* Install tomcat
+* Install maven
 * Clone Blackbox from the master branch
-* Create a file with name `config.template.json` in the resource folder (`/src/main/resources/`).
-Copy the settings from `config.template.example.json` in the resource folder to this file.
-You may also rename `config.template.test.json` to `config.template.json` if you are feeling lazy.
-Blackbox will look for these settings when initializing.
+* Copy the template file `config.template.example.json` from `/src/main/resources/` and give it a name `config.template.json`.
+In the file `config.template.json`, you need to change `cluster.name` and `cluster.host` to the same names as your Elasticsearch cluster settings.
-* Build a war file with Maven `mvn clean build`
+* Go to the root directory of Blackbox and build a war file with Maven `mvn clean build`
-* Copy `war` file to a Tomcats `wabapps` folder
+* Copy `war` file (which should be in `target` folder) to a Tomcats `wabapps` folder and simply call it `blackbox.war`.
-* Your application is ready accept requests
+* You should then be able to access the blackbox by server URL e.g `localhost/blackbox/`